-Changes in container services and carrier alliances is assumed to have a net negative impact to revenues in fiscal year 2017 through the transition period.
-The Authority's plan reflects an 8.5% decrease in container activity driven by volatility with Asian carriers, mitigated in part by full year operation of a new service that commenced in May 2016.
-Planned completion of the bulk wood pellet facility in Wilmington along with increased wood pulp activity is expected to drive an overall 21% increase in handled tonnage through the Wilmington and Morehead City locations.
-As a result of these growth projections, the Authority is anticipating that utilization at its existing facilities will improve, thus raising operating profitability.
-Further, based on current as well as anticipated financial performance, the Authority will have adequate cash flows from operations to meet all current obligations as well as debt service requirements.
-The Authority's all-in debt service coverage for budgeted fiscal year 2017 is \$2.01 to \$1.00, which is well within the stipulated debt covenant requirements and sufficient to maintain its current credit ratings.
+As a result of the Authority's investments in container operations, the start of an intermodal service to/from Charlotte and intense marketing efforts, the Authority was able to attract a number of new container services to the Port of Wilmington that started at the end of FY17.
+The expanded number and scope of container services has the potential to increase container volume by over 70% once the services are fully phased in.
+The completion of the bulk wood pellet facility in Wilmington in FY17 is expected to drive an overall 17% increase in handled general cargo tonnage through the Wilmington and Morehead City locations.
+As a result of these growth projections, the Authority is anticipating that utilization at its existing facilities will improve, thus significantly raising operating profitability.
+Based on current as well as anticipated financial performance, the Authority will have adequate cash flows from operations to meet all current obligations as well as debt service requirements.
+The Authority's debt service coverage for budgeted fiscal year 2018 is 2.66 to 1.00, which is well within the stipulated debt covenant requirements and sufficient to maintain its current credit ratings.